 The current state of the art for power measurement is up to 110 GHz in waveguides.
-This project will put in place traceability for power measurement up to 750 GHz.
-Micro-calorimeter and transfer standards will be developed for the 110 GHz to 170 GHz band and novel approaches using a combination of quasi-optical (pyroelectric detection) and guided wave power measurement will also be explored.
+This project is putting in place traceability for power measurement up to 750 GHz.
+Micro-calorimeter and transfer standards are being developed for the 110 GHz to 170 GHz band and novel approaches using a combination of quasi-optical (pyroelectric detection) and guided wave power measurement are also being explored.
 In addition, evaluation of the traceability of a commercial power meter will be carried out up to 750 GHz.